 The GRE is composed of three primary sections:

 - Quantitative Reasoning

 Each section is scored independently and includes a scaled score along with a percentile (see this example Test Taker Score Report for details).
 Graduate programs may value your performance in one section more than another, depending on the field of study.

-There is both a computer-based version of the GRE and a paper version, but most individuals choose the computer-based version because it is available to take year-round and is offered by more testing centers worldwide.
-The two closest GRE testing centers to UCSB are in Camarillo and Santa Maria (each is a 60-90 minute drive by car, depending on traffic).
+The GRE is a computer-based test offered year-round by testing centers worldwide.
+The three closest GRE testing centers to UCSB are in Camarillo, Bakersfield, and Los Angeles (each is a 60-90 minute drive by car, depending on traffic).
 There may be a testing center that is convenient to your hometown, as well.

 The GRE typically takes around 3 hours and 45 minutes to complete.
 Test takers with disabilities or health-related needs can apply for Accommodations for Test Takers with Disabilities or Health-related Needs.